s7/scale7-pelops/README.markdown

 Using Pelops in a Maven project
 ========================
-To use Pelops with Cassandra 1.1.x use the following:
+To use Pelops with Cassandra 1.1.x or 1.2.x use the following:

 1. Add the following repository to your project repositories (note, the maven.scale7.org repo isn't nexus friendly):